mwvgroup/Photometric-Classification/docs/source/project_notes/data.rst

 Data
 ====

-We primarily consider observations from the Sload Digital Sky Survey (SDSS) Supernova Survey, the Dark Energy Survey (DES) Year 3 Cosmology release, and he third data release of the Carnegie Supernova Project (CSP).
-We rely on the ``sndata`` python package for programatic access to each of these data sets.
+We primarily consider observations from the Sloan Digital Sky Survey (SDSS) Supernova Survey, the Dark Energy Survey (DES) Year 3 Cosmology release, and the third data release of the Carnegie Supernova Project (CSP).
+We rely on the ``sndata`` python package for programmatic access to each of these data sets.
 In principle, the pipeline we have built should extend trivially to any data set ported into ``sndata``.